What is a breast MRI?

 There is usually no special preparation for a breast MRI.
 Unless you are told not to, you can eat and drink as you normally would.
 It is best to leave jewelry, body piercings, hair clips, and other metal at home, as these are not allowed in the MRI room.
 Let the technician know if you have any metal in your body, such as a defibrillator/pacer, port-a-cath, or other metal implants.

-If you are claustrophobic, you may need to take a medicine to relax before the test.
+If you are claustrophobic, you may need to take medication to relax before the test.
 Talk with your healthcare provider if you have any concerns.

 How is the test performed?